SandraLeAnn/EventTracker/README.md

 <p>
 The event tracker I created is specific to tracking a users fishing/travel habits and expenses associated with it.
 This event tracker uses repositories in combination with services to avoid needing to used jpql queries in order to find data within the database.
 I implemented optional to locate an object by id.
 Which was then used in various crud operations for each entity.
 I used json in my postman to test the database connection and crud operations across all entities.
 While testing mapping with postman I had to use json ignore within my entities in order to prevent serialization.
+I added a front end to my project using angular that allows the user to add, update and delete a trip from their list of trips.
+The user is also able to add photo of their adventures add display them in the program under their trips.
 At this time the event tracker is successfully preforming full crud.
 </P>

 | HTTP Verb | URI                  | Request Body | Response Body | Purpose |